jakep84/Alpha/README.md

 # Alpha
 A newa life app for refugees

-## Synopsis
+## What is Alpha?
-The project serves as an onboarding aiding tool to tutor refugees into regaining independence after they arrive to the US, specifically in terms of transportation and language skills.
+Alpha is an onboarding and aid tool to tutor refugees into regaining independence after they arrive to the US, specifically in terms of transportation and language skills.
 ## How-to
 Volunteers will list activities and/or events tailored to the specific areas of interests of the refugees.
 During these activities the refugee will have an opportunity to put to practice their speaking skills.
 Refugees will choose the activities that suits their particular need.